smysnk/github-contrib-art/README.md

 - **Flexible Canvas**: The canvas expands horizontally to fit the rendered text or an image.
 Each column represents a week, and each row represents a day (Sunday through Saturday).
 - **Text Rendering**: Ability to specify a custom BDF font (`--bdfFont`).
-- **Image Input**: Supply an image, which is resized and converted into a matrix of commit counts determined by the image’s grayscale intensity.
+- **Image Input**: Supply an image, which is resized to 7px in height and converted into a matrix of commit counts determined by the image’s grayscale intensity.
 - **Grayscale-to-Commit Mapping**: Grayscale values (inverted) map to varying commit levels:
   - Level 1: 1–4 commits
   - Level 2: 5–8 commits